spacetelescope/jwst/docs/jwst/references_general/references_general.rst

 there is one step that uses one type of reference file.
 Some steps, however, use several types of reference files and some reference file types are used by more than one step.
-The tables below show the correspondence between pipeline steps and refernece file types.
+The tables below show the correspondence between pipeline steps and reference file types.
 The first table is ordered by pipeline step, while the second is ordered by reference file type.
 Links to the reference file types provide detailed documentation on each reference file.